-- Mitigate the impacts of flooding on public safety, the protection of property, public infrastructure and the environment.
+- Mitigate Explore the impacts of flooding on public safety, the protection of property, public infrastructure and the environment.

 - Manage and design transportation infrastructure with a priority on water quality through the reduction of stormwater runoff and pollutants including road salt.

 - Evaluate and adopt alternatives and best practices for use of road salt to reduce pollution of local waterways; adopt MPCA salt training and guidelines for City crews.